 More is not merrier

-Troubling timing trends
+0-day Exploits – Troubling timing trends

 It’s not just that there seem to be more 0-days, it’s also that they’re being developed faster.
-A 2017 study by the RAND Corporation found that the median time to develop a functional 0-day exploit was 22 days; as of 2022 a new 0-day exploit is discovered in the wild about every 17 days, while it takes software vendors an average of 15 days to issue a patch for the underlying vulnerability.
+A 2017 study by the RAND Corporation found that the median time to develop a functional zero day exploit was 22 days; as of 2022 a new 0-day exploit is discovered in the wild about every 17 days, while it takes software vendors an average of 15 days to patch the underlying vulnerability.
 Unfortunately for derivative browsers, there’s more to the patch gap than meets the eye: once a patch is created for the upstream project (i.e., Chromium), it must still be merged with the codebases of downstream projects and then go through individual vendors’ entire release pipelines (e.g., code review, automated build, QA, deployment to download servers, etc.).
 This can result in substantial delays between the time the vulnerability is discovered and the time the patch is available.
 Organizations must also conduct their own testing and rollouts, further increasing the amount of time before the patch is installed.
 Worse still, patching may not be sufficient.
-In findings presented at the FIRST Conference in June 2022, Google Project Zero researcher Maddie Stone’s root cause analysis of 0-day vulnerabilities revealed that fully 50% of the 0-day exploits found in 2022 targeted variants of previously patched vulnerabilities.
+In findings presented at the FIRST Conference in June 2022, Google Project Zero researcher Maddie Stone’s root cause analysis of zero day vulnerabilities revealed that fully 50% of the 0-day exploits found in 2022 targeted variants of previously patched vulnerabilities.

-Everything we know might not amount to much
+0-day Vulnerabilities – Everything we know might not amount to much

 Perhaps most alarming of all is that—even with all the available information on 0-days—just how widespread they are remains unclear.
-In the study above the RAND Corporation found that, for a given stockpile of 0-days, only a little over 5% had been separately discovered after a period of 12 months; after 14 years, more than half remained undiscovered.
-Separately, the Google Project Zero team is circumspect about the actual rate of detection of 0-days in the wild and cautions against “draw[ing] overarching conclusions… based on a limited data set”.
+In the study above the RAND Corporation found that, for a given stockpile of zero days, only a little over 5% had been separately discovered after a period of 12 months; after 14 years, more than half remained undiscovered.
+Separately, the Google Project Zero team is circumspect about the actual rate of detection of zero days in the wild and cautions against “draw[ing] overarching conclusions… based on a limited data set”.
 Such unknown parameters can make it difficult to plan and implement adequate defenses.

 Are we “borrowing trouble”?